medusa2112/HealiosHealth/replit.md

 ✓ Replaced logo with Healios branding (logo-only, no text) ✓ Replaced hero background image with compressed video (MP4/WebM formats) ✓ Optimized video for instant loading and auto-play
+✓ Added "The Food-Grown® Difference" section with statistics and scientific messaging

 ## Advanced SEO Implementation (January 2025)